shenhfhep/Hong-Fei_Shen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoc at Institute of High Energy Physics and China Center of Advanced Science and Technology.
+I'm currently a postdoc at Institute of High Energy Physics and China Center of Advanced Science and Technology.
 I got my Ph.D degree from Institute of High Energy Physics in 2023, Supervisd by Prof. Hai-Bo Li (very lucky).